 The power system has components like inductive loads that include motors and transformers that can consume reactive power.
 So the capacitor bank generating reactive power produces a burden on the system and it also reduces the land losses and improves the voltage stability.

-With capacitor banks there can be scenarios where there is an expressive reactive power that can develop voltage search in light loading conditions.
+With capacitor banks there can be scenarios where there is excessive reactive power that can develop voltage surges in light loading conditions.
 So to protect the system from that voltage search there is another equipment installed called a shunt reactor.

 The shunt reactor works opposite to the capacitor bank and absorbs the excess reactive power generated by the capacitor bank.
 This helps stabilize the voltage output of the electrical substation and this also prevents the sensitive electrical substation components from the sudden voltage surge.